Summary: This page explains course activities, policies, and recommendations.

 a C. A good-faith effort includes missing no more than two classes,

 turning in every homework assignment and lab write-up, and spending the

 This class meets four times per week on Monday, Tuesday, Wednesday, and Friday from 10 to 10:50 a.m.

 Computer science 151 is taught in a collaborative workshop style.
 Some days we will spend the class period working through problems or concepts; even then, my teaching style tends to be more interactive than a typical lecture.
 Most days, you'll work on laboratory problems at the computer with other students in the class.
 We will start many days with a short lecture/discussion and end with a reflective discussion.
 Participation is key.

 Because our time in class is limited, you should come prepared to each class.
 What does it mean to be prepared?
 First, check the schedule for today's class meeting to find out what we will be working on.
 Second, if there is a reading listed for today's class meeting, read it before class.
 Third, come to class on time, with paper and a writing instrument, ready to be an active participant.

 The evening after class, you should complete the lab exercise so you can gain its full benefit.
-You may be expected to carefully write up your solutions to some lab exercises as part of your homework, and you may be quizzed about about laboratory exercises as well.
+You will be expected to turn in some lab write-ups, and you may be quizzed about about laboratory exercises as well.
 These are discussed in more detail below.

-You will also have the opportunitiy to exercise your creativity in an open-ended project and demonstrate your learning in three take-home midterm exams (plus an optional final exam).
+You will also have the opportunity to exercise your creativity in an open-ended project and demonstrate your learning in three take-home midterm exams (plus an optional final exam).

 Some ideas become clearer as you work through the lab, but I want you to start the lab with some understanding of the basic ideas.
-If you find the reading unclear or confusing, please let me know so that (a) I can answer your questions and (b) we can improve it!
+If you find the reading unclear or confusing, please let me know so that we can discuss your questions in class.